-Applicant, age 57, is divorced and remarried with one child.
-He graduated from high school in 1978, and attended college courses, but he did not obtain a degree.
-Applicant served in the United States Marine Corps (USMC) on active duty from 1979 to 1983, receiving an honorable discharge.
-He has worked in the field of engineering for various contractors for a number of years.
-Applicant has held a security clearance since 1986.
-He has worked for his current employer since 2016.
-(Item 3)
+Applicant, age 35, is single.
+He graduated from high school in 2001, and attended college courses, but he did not obtain an undergraduate degree.
+He obtained an associate's degree in 2012, and he continues attending college courses.
+Applicant served in the United States Marine Corps (USMC) inactive reserve from 2001 to 2005, receiving an honorable discharge.
+In 2010, he enlisted in the Army National Guard.
+Applicant was granted a security clearance in 2012 with a warning that failure to resolve his delinquent debts may result in the suspension of his security clearance.
+(Item 9).
+He has worked for his current employer since March 2015.
+(Item 5)